Wild Turkey From A Blind

 Ellis carries a gobbler off the field.
 (Photo credit: Gord Ellis)

 An instant reply.
 That is a good thing when turkey hunting.
-A few more gobbles were heard and then a hen and young tom turkey or jake appeared on the field to my left at 120 yards.
+A few more gobbles were heard, and then a hen and young tom turkey or jake appeared on the field to my left at 120 yards.
 I was able to slowly turn and range the birds as I was in a ground blind.
 Blinds are much more forgiving than sitting on the ground exposed.
-The pair of turkey seemed intent to feed and were mostly ignoring my calls.
+The pair of turkey seemed intent on feeding and were mostly ignoring my calls.
 However, the two very realistic-looking decoys did get the jakes attention.
 He could not help but notice my plastic jake decoy was being attended by a very sexy plastic hen.
 Jealousy kicked in.

 So after five minutes of staring, the jake started coming, hen in tow.
 In the spring, you can only take a bird with what's called a beard—a bunch of hairs on the turkey's chest—and so the hen was off-limits.
 The jake was not.
 That jake got his fan up and started dancing around his plastic twin.
 Then he bumped the decoy with his puffed-up chest.
 It was time.
 I clicked off the safety on my shotgun, dropped the bead to the bird's head, and squeezed.
 The turkey never knew what hit it, and tag #1 was filled at 6:30 am.
 The young tom weighed a respectable 18 pounds.